This time last year I got laid off from my job.

 I was dying a slow death at my desk every day and I started my blog as an escape.
 I loved playing with clothes and different looks, mixing high with low, vintage with designer, discovering gem shopping spots and having fun with fashion in New York, a place that still feels new coming from London.
 I had no formal qualifications to work in fashion so the blog was the outlet.
 Fast forward a year and as the blog grew I realized that I was essentially running two jobs: the 9-5 that I hated and WDUGT that I loved.

 My routine was relentless.
 I would blog till 1am, go to bed, wake at 7am tired and rush to work.
 Come home at 6 – grab something to eat then blog all night again.
 Let’s not forget the outfit photography time squeezed in.
 But my office crack blackberry was never off.
 I was on call to respond to work emails through lunch hours, at home, where ever.
-It was a never ending day and night cycle and I was starting to crack.
+It was a never-ending day and night cycle and I was starting to crack.
 I was getting physically ill and would make simple mistakes at work.
 My focus was on WDUGT but I was working for an ambitious and therefore, quite rightly, demanding boss.
-I was living a split screen life.
+I was living a split-screen life.
 For years.
 Lay offs were common throughout the office – reflective of the US economy and for those lucky few not laid off, having a job felt like luck.
 Keep quiet and be grateful.
 But I needed to quit.
-I needed to take that leap of faith and see if I could blog full time even though walking away from a job sounded like madness.

-Being laid off today last year is one of the best and the most scary and bizarre moments that has happened to me.
+Being laid off today last year is one of the best and the scariest and bizarre moments that has happened to me.
 Why? because I had planned to quit at the end of last year anyway.
-The lay off was a push ahead of schedule.
+I planned to quit my job because I knew the job wasn’t for me.
+My manager was pushing me to achieve more at work and it was sometimes too much.
+After reading these retention strategies for employers, it became clear that my manager may have been putting too much pressure on me.
+If only she would have read some of those strategies for keeping your staff happy, I may still have been there.
+Anyway, the lay off was a push ahead of schedule.
 For years I supported people who loved what they did for a living and I felt like it was my turn.

 I used to have “what-if I could” thoughts but didn’t know if it could really happen.

 Fast forward to today and WDUGT is my job.
-Don’t get me wrong.
-I still feel like I got pushed off that cliff.
-I am still free falling but I would rather take a risk and fall flat on my face than regret not trying at all.
+I love it.
+I have so much freedom and my home is my office.
+One of my friends was suggesting that I think about setting up an office somewhere in the house to make myself want to work.
+That’s not a bad idea.
+My friend told me that she already knows places where I could get an office desk and some cheap office chairs to really make me feel like I’m working and not just staying at home.
+Perhaps I’ll think about that in the future.
+For now, my living room is just fine.
+Although I’m enjoying life more now, I still feel like I got pushed off that cliff.
+I am still free-falling but I would rather take a risk and fall flat on my face than regret not trying at all.
 I suspect that thousands dream of something that they really love doing and it is not what they are doing right now.

 I am not saying that everyone reading this should up and leave their jobs.
 Everyone’s situation and responsibilities are not the same.
 Heck – I am still working things out as I go along but I will tell you this: I feel 1000x better than I did one year ago and before.
 I think uncertainty is sometimes the price you pay for doing what you love for a living but I see nothing wrong with taking life by the balls and taking that ride anyway.